Langdale area wildfire

 1.1 This statement sets out our actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business or our supply chains.
-This statement relates to actions and activities during the financial year 1 April 2023 to 31 March 2024.
+This statement relates to actions and activities during the financial year 1 April 2024 to 31 March 2025.

 1.2 As part of Local Government, both as an employer and purchaser of a wide range of goods’, services and works, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
-In addition to our responsibility as an employer, we also acknowledge we have a duty as a Council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.
+In addition to our responsibility as an employer, we also acknowledge we have a duty as a council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.

-1.3 The council is absolutely committed to preventing slavery and human trafficking in our corporate activities and to ensure that our supply chains are also free from slavery and human trafficking in line with Clause 54 of the 2015 Modern Slavery Act and subsequent government guidance and best practice.
+1.3 The council are absolutely committed to preventing slavery and human trafficking in our corporate activities and to ensure that our supply chains are also free from slavery and human trafficking in line with Clause 54 of the 2015 Modern Slavery Act and subsequent government guidance and best practice.

 Read the Modern Slavery Act 2015.